 However, once we drove further along the beach it became very chopped up, with people’s donut marks creating a surprising hump, and then it got much softer.
 There’s a section where you are asked to detour around some equipment that is really soft, and you’d probably struggle badly without your tyres well deflated.

 My suggestion is to let your tyres down.
 Sure, you might make it without doing so, but if you get stuck you’ll annoy a heap of people, and at best you make the ruts deeper which is good for no one.
+If you aren’t sure, have a read of our Tyre Pressure for Beach Driving post.

 It’s 4WD only